 The gut contains < 200 mL of gas, whereas daily gas expulsion averages 600 to 700 mL after consuming a standard diet plus 200 g of baked beans.
 About 75% of flatus is derived from colonic bacterial fermentation of ingested nutrients and endogenous glycoproteins.
 Gases include hydrogen (H2), methane (CH4), and carbon dioxide (CO2).
 Flatus odor correlates with hydrogen sulphide concentrations.
 Swallowed air (aerophagia) and diffusion from the blood into the lumen also contribute to intestinal gas.
 Gas diffuses between the lumen and the blood in a direction that depends on the difference in partial pressures.
 Thus, most nitrogen (N2) in the lumen originates from the bloodstream, and most hydrogen in the bloodstream originates from the lumen.

-There are 3 main gas-related complaints: excessive belching, distention (bloating), and excessive flatus, each with a number of causes (see Table: Some Causes of Gas-Related Complaints).
-Infants 2 to 4 mo of age with recurrent crying spells often appear to observers to be in pain, which in the past has been attributed to abdominal cramping or gas and termed colic.
+There are 3 main gas-related complaints: excessive belching, distention (bloating), and excessive flatus, each with a number of causes (see Table: Some Causes of Gas-Related Complaints Some Causes of Gas-Related Complaints The gut contains read more ).
+Infants 2 to 4 months of age with recurrent crying spells often appear to observers to be in pain, which in the past has been attributed to abdominal cramping or gas and termed colic.
 However, studies show no increase in H2 production or in mouth-to-cecum transit times in colicky infants.
-Hence, the cause of infantile colic remains unclear.
+Hence, the cause of infantile colic Colic Colic is frequent and extended periods of crying for no discernible reason in an otherwise healthy infant.
+Although the term colic suggests an intestinal origin, etiology is unknown.
+Colic typically... read more remains unclear.

 Most swallowed air is eructated.
 Only a small amount of swallowed air passes into the small bowel; the amount is apparently influenced by position.
 In an upright person, air is readily belched; in a supine person, air trapped above the stomach fluid tends to be propelled into the duodenum.
 Excessive eructation may also be voluntary; patients who belch after taking antacids may attribute the relief of symptoms to belching rather than to antacids and may intentionally belch to relieve distress.